Please see the list of 2024 conference streams here.

-The AATSEEL National Meeting is a forum for scholarly exchange of ideas in all areas of Slavic and East/Central European languages, literatures, linguistics, cultures, and pedagogy.
-The Program Committee invites scholars in these and related areas to form panels around specific topics, organize roundtable discussions, propose forums on instructional materials, and/or submit proposals for individual presentations for the 2020 Conference, which will be held February 6-9, 2020 in San Diego, California.
+The AATSEEL conference is a forum for exchange of ideas in all areas of Slavic and East/Central European languages, literatures, linguistics, cultures, and pedagogy.
+The Program Committee invites scholars in these and related areas to form panels around specific topics, organize roundtable discussions, propose forums on instructional materials, and/or submit proposals for individual presentations for the 2024 Conference.
 The conference regularly includes panels in the following areas:

 second language acquisition, empirical studies in language learning, study abroad, teaching of individual skills (pronunciation, reading, listening, writing, speaking), content-based instruction (in film, history, politics, culture, literature, etc.), curriculum design, language teaching for special purposes, teaching of languages other than Russian (Polish, Czech, BCS, Romanian, etc.), use of technology in language teaching.